adambelniak/WindForecast/src/gfs_archive_0_25/README.md

 #### 4. convert_gfs_files.py
 Scans GFS_DATASET_DIR for .npy files and for each offset between 3 and 39 and each parameter creates a .pkl file.
 .pkl files are used in experiments by GFSLoader for faster data reading.
-It is planned to boost the reading even more by saving all the data used
-by given configuration (like local cache, no second processing needed).

 ## Deprecated